Vegan Certification for Truth in Labeling Laws:

 Most consumers are ingredient conscious and most shoppers are concerned with truth in labeling.
 Nobody wants to be lied to.
-It is critical that Vegan claims are certified so they can be trusted.
+It is critical that Vegan claims are certified so they can be trusted and meet international requirements for Vegan label laws.
 The consumer is entitled to honest information.
 No one wants to be misled.
 All consumers want peace of mind.
 You do not have to be a Vegan to want to buy a Vegan product and know with absolute certainty that the claim is truthful.
 Brands want to build brand trust, and brand trust comes with consumer confidence.
 This is achieved through Vegan certification.

 What should consumers know about Vegan certified products?

 Bottom line, consumers want and are entitled to honest information.
 Consumers are sick of reading tiny small print ingredients.
 Educated consumers know ingredients lack transparency.
 Consumers, educated or not, do not deserve to be misled by unaccountable claims marketing Vegan but unwilling to verify Vegan because they wish to jump on the plant-based marketing bandwagon to increase sales.
 Vegan certification is not a high cost in the scheme of things and companies should have no problem going through the process of disclosure and transparency to ensure consumer confidence and brand trustworthiness.